October is dedicated as Facial Pain Awareness Month –

 But the TN flare started there and then my ON (Occipital Neuralgia) started and soon I had Supra Orbital nerve issues and TMJ (Temporomandibular Joint) dysfunction occuring as well.

 It felt honestly like my entire head for a long time and I was having chronic migraines at the same time so the pressure was unreal.
 The light and sound sensitivity had me closeted by myself for about 6 months outside of Doctor visits.
-I barely could handle talking to anyone, could not even tolerate TV and definitely no phone calls – it hurt to talk for long and to listen.
+I barely could handle talking to anyone, could not even tolerate TV and definitely no phone calls – it hurt to talk for long as well as to listen.

 Q: The meds that they started you on, were they all at the same time?

 A: There were a variety of treatments.
 The first was Gabapentin and Tegretol with Nerve Blocks.
-When the blocks were not lasting more than a month or so I tried Botox but they switched me to Tegretol and Mydocalm, with oral steroids as well as various OTC pain killers for a while only things got worse then so I was switched a combination of Gabapentin and Baclofen and Alprazolam.
-The Gabapentin and Baclofen was at the same time but when was still having ear pain they added the Alprazolam and it all finally resolved.
+When the blocks were not lasting more than a month or so I tried Botox but they switched me to Tegretol and Mydocalm, with oral steroids as well as various OTC pain killers for a while only things got worse then so I was switched to a combination of Gabapentin and Baclofen and Alprazolam.
+The Gabapentin and Baclofen was at the same time but when was I still having ear pain they added the Alprazolam and it all finally resolved.
 But here and there I still had nerve blocks and Morphine shots.
 I haven’t had head related nerve blocks for about 3 or 4 months and the last was TMJ related.
-TN was like 6 months ago and I had been able to transition to using Tramacet with Gravol for added pain management now instead of the Morphine when pain breaks through meds between dose times over the last 2-3 months
+TN was like 6 months ago and I had been able to transition to using Tramacet with Gravol for added pain management now instead of the Morphine when pain breaks through meds between dose times over the last 2-3 months.

 It takes time to get the right treatment and find the right doctor who can work with you.
 No two people are alike and I can honestly attest that no two flares are alike and what worked before may not be what works the next time.
 When I had my first flare I was 16.
 Tegretol or Trileptal and one or two nerve blocks was enough.
 In my 20s they added Gabapentin.
 Then I used Lyrica for a while.
 And when we tried my old doses of Tegretol and Gabapentin this time in the beginning it didn’t work.
 And Tegretol at it highest daily doses wasn’t enough.
 But triple my previous daily Gabapentin dose with Baclofen and Alprazolam worked for me this time around.